Basketball League Rules

 - Teams are seeded by their regular season record and league placement.
 The top seeds play lower seeds, example (1 v 4), (2 v 3).

-- All players must play a minimum of ten (10) minutes per game during the play-offs and championship games.
+- All players must play a minimum of ten (10) minutes per game during the playoffs and

-- Standings is based on wins / loses.
-In the event of a tie breaker, head to head matches determine the standings.
+- Standings are based on wins / loses.
+In the event of a tiebreaker, head to head matches determine the standings.
 If there is still a tie, standings are based on overall points.
 These rules are different then what you will see within the registration system standings.

 Protests: Protests must be filed within 24 hours after completion of the game, in writing, to CAL Sports Academy’s email address – firstname.lastname@example.org